Linen History

 Part One

-Linen is one of the earliest products known to civilization.
+Linen history can be told in parallel to human civilization’s history.
+It is one of the earliest products known of civilization.
 When man was in his primitive state, subsisting on the wild animals trapped in the chase, the skins of the animals he caught formed his only clothing.
 Later, when nomadic communities formed, driving their herds of cattle across the plains of eastern Europe during the great migrations the wool from the flocks of sheep was used to clothe their masters.

 Egyptian Linen 1st Dynasty